kngeno/stdm-configurations/README.md

 ### Project Structure

-The project structure of the stdm - configurations are based by country and themes within the country i.e. Uganda has a theme like Customary Ownership
+The project structure of the STDM - configurations are based by country and themes within the country i.e. Uganda has a theme like Customary Ownership

 #### Country Profiles:
 1. Uganda